KomodoPlatform/komodo-wallet-mobile/README.md

   <img src="https://user-images.githubusercontent.com/77973576/229566075-aa00a5a9-55ae-4acd-ad7b-d67ed3a65db6.png" width="33%" />
 </p>

-## Unleashing the Power of AtomicDEX API 💡
+## Unleashing the Power of Komodo DeFi Framework 💡
-We've made this repository public to showcase the incredible potential of the AtomicDEX API and to spark interest among companies looking to integrate this game-changing technology into their own applications.
+We've made this repository public to showcase the incredible potential of the Komodo DeFi Framework and to spark interest among companies looking to integrate this game-changing technology into their own applications.
 Our goal is to drive innovation and expand the reach of decentralised exchange technology worldwide.

 ## Exciting Features 🌟
 - **Non-custodial wallet:** You're in control - only you can access your private keys.